brambg/Data-Scopes-Developers-2018/schedule/data_scopes_intro.md

 - Analyse networks of internal references in national constitutions
 - Investigate relations between network structure and legal, social and political variables
+    - visualized networks look great and show very suggestive patterns,
+    - but how do you know what you're looking at?
 - Questions:
     - Which constitutions?
 Only current or only first or all versions?
 What counts as a version?
     - When are two constitutions representing the same country?
+    - What do you do with countries changing names?
+What do you do with countries channging borders?
     - What elements are we identifying in each constitution?
-References, logical structure of constitutions (
+References, logical structure of constitutions (individual articles, sections, chapters, ...)
     - Only internal references or also external?
 What counts as a reference?
+    - Do we treat references to individual articles the same as references to entire chapters?
+What about references to ranges of articles?

 ## Focus on data interactions
 - It's not about specific tools